Pairwise versus multiple network alignment: Conclusion

-Our results may impact future NA research.
-For example, they may suggest that future work should focus on NA methods that behave like current PNA methods.
-Furthermore, since PNA can (by integrating pairwise alignments) produce multiple alignments that are superior to multiple alignments produced by MNA, we believe that any new MNA methods should be compared not just to existing MNA methods but also to existing PNA methods using our evaluation framework, in order to properly judge the quality of alignments that they produce.
+Since we demonstrate in the ME framework that PNA can (by integrating pairwise alignments) produce multiple alignments that are superior to multiple alignments produced by MNA, we believe that any new MNA methods should be compared not just to existing MNA methods but also to existing PNA methods using our evaluation framework, to properly judge the quality of alignments that they produce.
+Our suggestion is similar to that of \citet{LocalVsGlobal}, who evaluated local versus global NA (rather than PNA versus MNA) and concluded that any new NA method should be compared against existing local as well as global NA methods.

+Moreover, in the ME framework, PNA can produce multiple alignments that are superior to multiple alignments produced by MNA even with the simple variation of the pairwise alignment integration strategy (i.e., scaffolding procedure) introduced by \citet{SMAL}.
+Any more sophisticated scaffolding procedure that might be developed in the future will yield even more superior PNA-based multiple alignments and consequently even further emphasize the superiority of PNA over MNA.
+In other words, for MNA to gain advantage over PNA, a drastic redesign of the current MNA algorithmic principles might be needed.

+In summary, our current results suggest that perhaps it might be sufficient to focus on the faster PNA and integration of pairwise alignments into multiple ones rather than on the slower MNA.
+Of course, with development of newer approaches, the conclusions from our study might change.
+It is crucial that we (the NA community) gain in-depth understanding of practical implications of one-to-one versus many-to-many, pairwise versus multiple, local versus global, and other types of NA.
+This understanding is even more crucial given recent shift from traditional NA of static and homogeneous (single node type and single edge type) networks towards dynamic \citep{DynaMAGNA++,DynaWAVE,aparicio2019temporal} or heterogeneous \citep{HetNA1,HetNA2} NA.

-\paragraph{Funding:} This work was supported by the Air Force Office of Scientific Research (AFOSR) [YIP FA9550-16-1-0147].
+\paragraph{Funding.} This work was supported by the Air Force Office of Scientific Research (AFOSR) [YIP FA9550-16-1-0147] and the National Institutes for Health (NIH) [1R01GM120733].